-Third-level colleges reserve a small number of places specifically for mature students who want to participate in full-time day programmes.
-If you are over 23* you can apply for one of these places.
+Third-level colleges reserve a small number of places for mature students who want to do a full-time day course.
+If you are aged over 23* you can apply for one of these places.
 This means that you will compete for your place on a different basis to those who are just leaving school.
-The number of places reserved for mature students are limited, however, so it is likely that you will still have to compete with your peers.
+The number of places reserved for mature students are limited, so it is likely that you will still have to compete with your peers.

 If you opt for a full-time course in this way, you will be expected to attend classes or lectures every day and you will be assessed in the same way as the other students on your course.

-However, if the full-time model does not suit you, there are other options available, including part-time courses, modular programmes and distance learning.
+If you don’t want to study full time, there are other options available including part-time courses, modular programmes and distance learning.

 If you choose to study on a part-time or modular basis, you can spread your studies over a number of years.
-This gives you the opportunity to organise your time and to study in bursts when it is most convenient for you.
-It has the obvious drawback that it will take longer to complete than a full-time course, but it also has the advantage that it allows you to work at your own pace, gradually building credits towards your qualification.
+This gives you the opportunity to organise your time and to study when it is most convenient for you.
+It will take longer to complete than a full-time course, but it has the advantage that it allows you to work at your own pace, gradually building credits towards your qualification.

-A modular programme is made up of separate modules, which are self-contained units within a course.
+A modular programme is made up of separate modules - these are self-contained units within a course.
 You can study and complete each module separately at different stages during that course.
 Modular programmes can take place in regular classroom settings or can be part of a distance learning programme.
 Modular courses are available at degree level in some universities.

-Some courses organise periodic classes where students come together for a day, a weekend or a week at a time, in order to study intensively.
+On some courses students may come together to study for a day, a weekend or a week at a time.

 In some cases, you may be asked to take an entrance exam.

-If you are planning to study at a private third-level college, however, you will be charged fees.
-These vary from college to college.
-You can apply for tax relief if you are paying for the course from your own income or your spouse can claim if they are paying fees on your behalf.
+You can apply for tax relief if you are paying for the course from your own income or another person can claim if they are paying fees on your behalf.
 To qualify for the tax relief on your fees, your course must be an approved course at an approved college.

-You will have to pay fees for all part-time, modular and distance education courses.
+You usually have to pay fees for all part-time, modular and distance education courses.
 The costs vary from course to course.
 However, you may apply for tax relief if you are participating on an approved course.

 You can find detailed information about college requirements and supports for mature students in the Mature Student Directory of Irish Third-Level Institutions (pdf).